Spin waves and three-dimensionality in the high-pressure antiferromagnetic phase of SrCu$_2$(BO$_3$)$_2$

-Although a Heisenberg SSM with an inter-layer coupling captures all the features of the spin-wave dispersion in the high-pressure phase, SrCu$_2$(BO$_3$)$_2$ is known to have weak DM interactions at ambient pressure \cite{miyahara2003,kodama2005,shi2022}.
-These terms also act to gap the Goldstone mode, but the DM interaction required to create a gap of 1.9 meV in a 2D SSM is comparable to $J$, rendering this an unlikely mechanism to explain the INS spectra.
-Although our minimal model has no DM interactions, we absolutely do not claim that they are no longer present, only that we cannot resolve them.
-In Sec.~2B of the SM \cite{supp} we explore models including DM interactions, and show that even 10\% DM terms in the lower-symmetry monoclinic phase of SrCu$_2$(BO$_3$)$_2$ provide only a minor correction to the Heisenberg interaction parameters.
+Although a Heisenberg SSM with an inter-layer coupling captures all the measured features of the spin-wave dispersion in the high-pressure phase, we draw attention to two key points.
+First, SrCu$_2$(BO$_3$)$_2$ has weak DM interactions at ambient pressure \cite{miyahara2003,kodama2005,shi2022}.
+These terms also act to gap the Goldstone mode, but the DM interaction required to create a gap of 1.9 meV in a 2D SSM is $0.7 J'$, as we show in Sec.~2B of the SM \cite{supp}, making this a very unlikely mechanism to explain the INS spectrum.
+In our minimal model, we absolutely do not claim that DM interactions are no longer present, only that we cannot resolve them.
+In Sec.~2B we show also that even 10\% DM terms in the lower-symmetry monoclinic phase of SrCu$_2$(BO$_3$)$_2$ would provide only a minor correction to the Heisenberg interaction parameters.
+Second, we stress that linear spin-wave theory does not account for two-magnon scattering, possible two-magnon bound states, or any other effects of quantum fluctuations caused by the frustration remaining in the system, all of which, as we summarize in Sec.~2C of the SM \cite{supp}, could contribute to the broad and weak neutron intensities observed above 5 meV in Figs.~\ref{fig:Fig2}(d) and \ref{fig:Fig3}(a)-(b).